Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Joseph Babineaux's succession was filed at the Vermilionville church, Lafayette Parish, in February 1866.
 One wonders which of the Joseph Babineauxs this might have been.

 Jean Baptiste, son of Céleste Babineaux, deceased, married Antonia or Antoinette, daughter of Clarisse Segura, at the St. Martinville church, St. Martin Parish, in December 1869.
-Their son Louis Vincent had been born near Youngsville, Lafayette Parish, in January 1868.
-They were living near New Iberia, Iberia Parish, by the end of the decade.
+Their son Louis Vincent had been born near Youngsville, Lafayette Parish, in January 1868, and daughter Marie Louise near New Iberia, Iberia Parish, in August 1870.
 Was Jean Baptiste Acadian?

 Joseph Babineaux's succession was filed at the Vermilionville church, Lafayette Parish, in March 1870.
 One wonders which of the Joseph Babineauxs this might have been.